sraoss/pg_ivm/README.md

 ## Supported View Definitions and Restriction

 Currently, IMMV's view definition can contain inner joins, DISTINCT clause, and some built-in aggregate functions.
 Inner joins including self-join are supported, but outer joins are not supported.
 Supported aggregate functions are count, sum, and avg.
-Other aggregates including min and max, sub-quereis, CTEs, window functions, HAVING, LIMIT/OFFSET, UNION/INTERSECT/EXCEPT, DISTINCT ON, TABLEAMPLE, VALUES, and FOR UPDATE/SHARE can not be used in view definition.
+Other aggregates including min and max, sub-queries, CTEs, window functions, HAVING, LIMIT/OFFSET, UNION/INTERSECT/EXCEPT, DISTINCT ON, TABLESAMPLE, VALUES, and FOR UPDATE/SHARE can not be used in view definition.

-The base tables must be simple.
+The base tables must be simple tables.
 Views, materialized views, inheritance parent tables, partitioned tables, partitions, and foreign tables can not be used.

 The targetlist cannot contain system columns, columns whose name starts with `__ivm_`.